shouheiyamauchi/green-yoga-website/README.md

 # Green Yoga
 (http://www.greenyoga.com.au)
-Front-end React.js application.
+Front-end React.js application for Green Park's yoga business.
 The code for the back-end can be found at https://github.com/shouheiyamauchi/green-yoga-server

 ### Background